fcomovaz/evolutionary-algorithms/README.md

 # Metaheuristic Algorithms Module

-> This module is a collection of evolutionary algorithms implemented in Python.
+> This module is a collection of metaheuristic/bio-inspired/evolutionary algorithms implemented in Python.
 The design is oriented to be simple and easy to use, with a focus on readability and modularity.

 ## Installation